William Dugdale (publisher): Family

 William Dugdale was the first son born to Quaker John Dugdale, son of John and Jennet Dugdale (also Quakers), and Ann Platt, daughter of William and Elizabeth Platt.
 John the elder worked as a linen draper; John the younger was a Stockport hosier and tailor.
 William's mother, Ann, was born on 16 February 1772 in Chester.
 Her father was a clock and watch-maker in Manchester.
 She died at the age of 38 on 2 January 1810.

 John and Ann married on 29 June 1797.
 They had six children, all born in Stockport.
 Three of the children: Jennet, Samuel and Jabez died before reaching the age of 5; they, plus their mother, died within three years of each other of unknown causes.

 Education

 William, Thomas and John Lambert, once they reached the age of 9, were educated at Ackworth School, a boarding school for Quaker boys and girls: William attended from 1809 to 1813, Thomas from 1812 to 1816, and John from 1814 to 1817.

 Marriage

-On 4 May 1826, William married Hannah Pinnell in St. Anne Soho parish, Westminster.
+On 4 May 1826, William married Hannah Pinnell in the parish of St. Anne, Soho, Westminster.
 Hannah, the daughter of Robert Pinnell and Fanny Warren, was baptized on 23 May 1803 in Warminster.
 Hannah died August 1855, buried 14 August 1855 at Nunhead Cemetery in London.
 William and Hannah had 4 children: